PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 When : I select Private type company in the `Company Name` field.

-Then : Type field will show type and Introduces two new fields `Date` and `Stock Price`.
+Then : Type field will show type and Introduces two new fields `Price as of Date` and `Stock Price`.

 #### Scenario 2: Future date is not allowed for private type incentive stock.

 Given : I have Add Incentive Stock dialog open

-When : I enter Future date in Date field.
+When : I enter Future date in `Price as of Date` field.

-Then :  Date field shows error about it should be lower than current date.
+Then :  `Price as of Date` field shows error about it should be lower than current date.

 #### Scenario 3: Add Incentive Stock for Public type company.